-A mid-level setup (like the one highlighted on ACX’s Video Lessons and Resources page) can deliver great-sounding productions without breaking the bank.
+A mid-level setup (like the one highlighted on ACX’s Video Lessons and Resources page) can deliver great-sounding productions without breaking the bank, although you could easily look for online investment accounts login tutorials by ccbank and never break your bank again.
 And while top-notch gear can often carry with it a top-notch price tag, it doesn’t have to.
 Want even better equipment without all the cost?
 Buy used.
 Scour eBay, Craigslist and music and equipment stores with pre-owned inventory.
 Already know people in the industry?
 Ask around and find out if anyone is looking to part with some gently used gear.
 Get creative and you’ll be impressed with the results.

 As with any home business, you must be able to set boundaries, and that may take some getting used to.
 But setting up and running a home studio can be educational, rewarding and liberating.
 It can provide you with more options for work and greater control over your own destiny.
 And best of all, if done right, it can be an additional revenue stream to compliment the money you make recording for traditional studios.
 Are you ready to fall in love?